 - More information on State Hazard Mitigation Planning

 The City's Safety & Hazard Mitigation Steering committee has decided to annex (link) to the Contra Costa County Hazard Mitigation Plan, which the County approved in 2018.
 This process will allow the City of Hercules to partner with Contra Costa County, other municipalities, and special districts in the county.
-Work on the linking process is currently underway.
+On June 23, 2020, the Contra Costa County Department of Emergency Services approved the City's draft Annex.

 Timeline for preparation and approval: